lelanthran/libnetcode/README.md

 # libnetcode
 Some useful x-platform network routines.
+Still a WIP as far as Windows compatibility goes.